-We aim for all our health information to be trusted and reliable, which means it has to be:
+We want you to be able to trust all our health information and for it to be:

 - clear and

-This means that all our content is founded on the best available scientific knowledge (where this is available) and written, checked and approved by sufficiently qualified and experienced clinicians.
+This means that all our content is founded on the best available scientific knowledge, where this is available.
+It is also written, checked and approved by sufficiently qualified and experienced clinicians.

-To make sure that content is relevant, appropriate and of the highest standard, we also always involve users and experts with direct experience of relevant topics in producing our information.
+To make sure the health information we provide is relevant, appropriate and of the highest standard, we always involve people with lived experience and topic experts in our projects.

-- Accuracy: Based on the best available evidence, our content will be accurate, balanced and transparent.
-We'll make it clear where content is based on opinion or incomplete information.
+- Accuracy: Based on the best available evidence, our content is accurate, balanced and transparent.
+We make it clear where content is based on opinion or incomplete information.

 - Impartiality: We promise to be objective and impartial when presenting information, clearly stating where significant views differ or there is no clear scientific consensus.

 - Accountability: We're accountable for our content and will deal fairly with feedback and criticism.
 We encourage user feedback and embrace a culture of learning.
-We will be transparent in the way we produce, edit and review information.
+We are transparent in the way we produce, edit and review information.

-- Taste and decency: All our content will be suitable for a general audience within given age ranges.
-We will not include anything that people may reasonably find offensive.
+- Taste and decency: All our content is suitable for a general audience within a given age range.
+We do not include anything that people may reasonably find offensive.

 - Funding: We are funded through customisation licenses for our apps and by creating 'own-brand' apps for external organisations.
-Our apps don't carry advertising and we do not accept corporate sponsorship.
+We will always be transparent about any external funding or sponsorship and declare any conflicts of interests.

 We have a core content development team dedicated to creating accurate, balanced and transparent information.

-- Transparency: We will not favour any of our partner organisations.
-We also ask external team members, contributors and advisers to disclose any relevant financial or other interests that may affect information produced by us (Expert Self Care).
+- Transparency: We ask external team members, contributors and advisers to disclose any relevant financial or other interests that may affect any information produced by us.

 - Conflicts of interest: Where conflicts of interest exist, we discuss with the team and our advisory board how to manage these.

-- Quality assurance: Our core writers and editors have to be trained in critical appraisal.
-Overall responsibility for all our content lies with our Clinical Editor (Dr Knut Schroeder).
+- Quality assurance: Our core writers and editors are trained in critical appraisal.
+Overall responsibility for all our content lies with our Clinical Editor (currently Knut Schroeder).

-- Research: We base the information on our apps on peer-reviewed scientific research and on the direct experience of clinicians, topic experts, other health professionals, national charities, patients and other relevant groups of people, as far as this is possible.
+- Research: We base the information on our apps on peer-reviewed scientific research and on the direct experience of clinicians, topic experts, other health professionals, national charities, patients and other relevant groups of people.
 Our sources include the National Institute for Health and Care Excellence (NICE) 'Evidence Search' and 'Clinical Knowledge Summaries' as well as trusted journals and databases.